-Our digital document transformation and distribution software includes integrated digital signature and electronic signature requirements (you can read about the difference here).
+Our digital document transformation and distribution software includes integrated digital signature and electronic signature requirements (you can read the difference between digital signature and electronic signature).

 Therefore, we are pleased to share important security factors for either of these signature implementations.
 This is especially valuable for corporations handling high volumes of documents.

-Below, we will explore how our document management hybrid solution addresses key signature issues.
+Below, we will explore how our e-signature software solution addresses key signature issues.